 However, if the disk formatting also can't restore USB drive to original state, you can try the wiping method.
 The wiping method will overwrite all information on the USB flash drive.

-Here is a tutorial on wiping USB drive with MiniTool Partition Wizard.
+Here is a tutorial on wiping USB device with MiniTool Partition Wizard.

 Step 1: Launch MiniTool Partition Wizard to get its main interface.
-Then right-click on the USB drive and choose Wipe Disk from the context menu.
+Then right-click on the USB device and choose Wipe Disk from the context menu.

 Step 2: Choose a wiping method and click OK.

 The wiping method is related to data sanitization.
-You can adopt the default option when restoring USB drive to original state.
-However, the Wipe Disk feature will not only destroy all information in the USB flash drive, but also clean the partition table.
+You can adopt the default option when restoring USB devices to original state.
+However, the Wipe Disk feature will not only destroy all information in the USB device, but also clean the partition table.
 So, you can use it to restore bootable USB to normal.

 Step 3: Click Apply button on the toolbar to execute the pending changes.

-Step 4: After disk wiping, you also need to create a new partition on the USB flash drive for future use.
+Step 4: After disk wiping, you also need to create a new partition on the USB device for future use.

-After the partition creation, you can use the USB flash drive as usual.
+After the partition creation, you can use the USB device as usual.
 However, if the above methods still can't restore USB drive back to full capacity, you should run Surface Test to see whether there are bad sectors.

-Just right-click on the USB flash drive and click Surface Test from the context menu.
+Just right-click on the USB device and click Surface Test from the context menu.
 Then, click Start Now on the pop-up window.
 Wait until the result comes out.
 The green block stands for good sector and the red on represent bad sector.
-If there are bad sectors, you can either fix them or switch to a new flash drive.
+If there are bad sectors, you can either fix them or switch to a new USB device.

 Method 2: Restore USB Drive to Original State with Disk Management